What should I do if I own a rental property and do not want to be responsible for the electricity bill between rentals?

-I live in a one-storey single-family dwelling between a duplex and a triplex.
+I live in a one-story single-family dwelling between a duplex and a triplex.
 Is it considered a detached house or a row house attached on both sides?

 If there is no space between your house and your next-door neighbors, you live in a row house attached on both sides.
 In the questionnaire, a detached house is one with land between it and the next house on either side.
 The same applies to duplexes and triplexes.

 We live in a bungalow, but we converted the basement to an apartment that we rent out to students.
-Is that considered a duplex?
+Is it considered a duplex?

 Yes.
-If the basement has been converted into an apartment with its own address and electricity meter, your house consists of two units and is therefore a duplex.
+If the basement has been converted into an apartment with its own address and a separate electricity meter, your house consists of two units and is therefore a duplex.

-I live on the third floor of a triplex, which has been subdivided into two flats.
+I live on the third floor of a triplex that has been subdivided into two apartments.
 The building contains four units.
-Is it still a triplex or is it a building with 4–8 units?
+Is it still a triplex or is it a building with 4 to 8 units?

 The building has had four addresses since it was subdivided, and it is very likely that each unit has its own electricity meter.
 You should answer that it is a building with 4–8 units.
 A triplex always has three units (three addresses), whether they are on two or three floors.
-For example, a two-storey building with one downstairs flat and two upstairs is considered a triplex.
+For example, a two-story building with one apartment downstairs and two upstairs is considered a triplex.

 At the beginning of the year, there were four of us (my husband, our two children and me) living in our house.
-Then our third child was born in February and my mother came to stay for six months to help out.
-It’s the end of July and I’m answering the Dare to Compare questionnaire.
+When our third child was born in February, my mother came to stay for six months to help out.
+It’s the end of July and I’m filling out my home’s profile.
 How many occupants should I put down?

 |Occupants||Time||Occupants for year

 (occupants x time)